Pension Claims in General Overview

-Since the late 1980s, pensions have continually been transferred from one product (or provider) to another.
-These transactions have often resulted in the financial services industry being very well remunerated, however it has been proven that in many cases, the financial advice to transfer has not been suitable, leading to a substantial, or even a total loss of pension funds for some people.
+Since the late 1980s, pensions have been frequently transferred from one product (or provider) to another.
+Whilst these transactions have often resulted in the financial services industry being very well remunerated, in many cases, the financial advice to transfer was not suitable for the consumer and has lead to a substantial, or even sometimes a total loss of pension funds for some people.

 Different Pension Types

 In most cases, the transfer to a SIPP has usually been followed by the subsequent purchase of high risk, illiquid, underperforming alternative investments, with higher annual charges.
 SIPP operators have also been heavily criticised for the lack of due diligence and background checks carried out on these product providers.
 This has resulted in many complaints against both the adviser that gave the original unsuitable advice to transfer the pension and the SIPP operators themselves.
 Find out more about SSIP schemes here.

 With in-built guarantees, it is rarely suitable to transfer this type of pension to any other form of pension product or provider.
 This is because the guarantees are lost forever when the transfer takes place.
 A Final Salary transfer is where your employer takes into account your final salary at the time of retirement and offers a transfer value that relates to your last known pay.
 Want to find out more about Final Salary Transfers?
 Get in touch today for expert advice.